 backup, and other managed services.
 Along with Internet and voice

 for its residential customers, it also offers video services.

-Call connection and backhaul services are offered to phone
+Call connection and backhaul services are offered to wireless

-Windstream's enterprise and small business segment provides 51%
+Windstream's enterprise business segment provides 36% of revenue

 US states and the District of Columbia.

 Sales and Marketing